Teflondom25/LFG-Bot/README.md

   <tr>
    <td><strong>/lfg</strong>
    </td>
-   <td>Ping all subscribers for a game.
+   <td>Ping all subscribers for a game <strong>in this server</strong>.
 Starts a new dedicated thread automatically.
    </td>
    <td>/lfg game: Palworld message: Need 2 more for boss fight!
    </td>